Equivariant symmetry-aware head pose estimation for fetal MRI: Additional Results

+In Tables~\ref{tab:baselines}-~\ref{tab:translation}, we test for significance at $p\!<0.05$ using the Bonferroni-corrected pairwise Wilcoxon test for Research-Fetal, dHCP, and Clinical-Young test datasets.
+For Navigators, we use hierarchical permutation testing to account for time-series- and subject-level correlations.

-\paragraph{Subject-level analysis in Navigators} To provide further insight, we aggregate performance statistics for each subject in Navigators.
+To provide further insight, we also report performance statistics in Navigators aggregated by subject.
 Tables~\ref{tab:navigators_baselines_rot_error}-\ref{tab:navigators_baselines_trans_error} show that E(3)-Pose consistently outperforms the baselines across subjects and training datasets.
 Tables~\ref{tab:navigators_ablations_rot_error} and~\ref{tab:navigators_ablations_aad} show that regardless of the training data, E(3)-Pose ranks first, compared to all ablations, in the greatest number of subjects.
-Importantly, we highlight that for several subjects (S2 and S6), E(3)-Pose significantly outperforms all ablations.
+Importantly, we highlight that for several subjects (e.g., S2 and S6), E(3)-Pose outperforms all ablations, which report larger errors in pose estimation.
 From visual inspection, we observe that these cases exhibit higher inherent pose ambiguity.